Santa Tell Me: Commercial performance

 "Santa Tell Me" has recurrently charted in several nations every year since its original release in 2014.
 In the United States, "Santa Tell Me" debuted at number 65 on the weekly US Billboard Hot 100 chart dated December 13, 2014, and reached number 42 in its original run.
 Six years later, "Santa Tell Me" re-entered the Hot 100 chart at a new high of number 39 on the chart issue dated December 19, 2020, earning Grande her 35th top 40 entry of her career.
 As of 2025, it has since peaked at number five, earning Grande her 23rd top ten hit and 17th top five hit on the Billboard Hot 100.
-"Santa Tell Me" is the most-recently released Christmas song to reach the top ten of the Hot 100, and is tied with Kelly Clarkson's "Underneath the Tree" as the first songs of the 21st century to do achieve this feat.
-It is the sole holder of the most recently released holiday song to reach the top five.
+"Santa Tell Me" is the most-recently released Christmas song to reach the top ten of the Hot 100 – one of the two such songs released in the 21st century to achieve this feat, the other being Kelly Clarkson's "Underneath the Tree" – and the most recently-released holiday song to reach the top five.

 In its original run, "Santa Tell Me" peaked at number seven on the Billboard Adult Contemporary chart for the week ending December 27, 2014.
 It also topped the Billboard Holiday 100 chart on the week ending January 10, 2015, becoming only the third song, and second by a female artist, to do so since the chart's inception in 2010.
 As of 2024, it has been certified 4× Platinum for having sold 4 million units in the United States.
 On the Billboard Global 200, which tracks the most streamed and digitally sold songs in over 200 territories, "Santa Tell Me" peaked at number five, becoming Grande's third top-five hit on the chart.
 In Canada, "Santa Tell Me" debuted at number 73 on the Canadian Hot 100, eventually reaching a peak of number 27 in its original chart run.
 The track re-entered the Canadian Hot 100 chart, and has since attained a new peak of number eight in 2020, becoming Grande's 19th top ten hit in the country.